ramalhoruben/rom_cleaner/README.md

 in turn is ranked higher than a alpha.
 Between different revisions or versions their number is used to break ties.

-The second ranking criteria is game region, which by default prioritizes USA and European titles, region preference is customized through the --regions_preference script argument, default: 'U,E' - regions are case sensitive.
+The second ranking criteria is game region, which by default prioritizes USA and European titles, region preference is customized through the --regions argument, default: 'U,E' - regions are case sensitive.

 The third ranking criteria is timestamp, mostly used to sort between prototypes and betas.